 Homework

-At KS3 it is designed to build upon and broaden our student’s understanding of the topics they are studying for each subject’s curriculum.
+At KS3, homework is designed to build upon and broaden our students’ understanding of the topics they are studying for each subject’s curriculum.

 At KS4 it is the same as KS3, although students are set one hour of homework per subject (excluding PSHCRE), per week and for all examination subjects this can be weekly.